villa renovation

 Villas

-See more: Video Testimonial of Villa renovation in Grafton, Auckland
+See more: Video testimonial of villa renovation in Grafton, Auckland

 Bungalows

-Beautiful French doors against the restored wooden floors
+French doors against restored timber floors

-Full home renovation of a Historic Bungalow in Epsom
+Full home renovation of a historic bungalow in Epsom

 1. Planning Your Renovation